Warm on a Cold Night

-Warm on a Cold Night is the debut studio album by British electronic duo Honne.
+Warm on a Cold Night is the debut studio album by British electronic music duo Honne.
 It was released on 22 July 2016 by Tatemae and Atlantic Records.
 The album features guest appearance by British singer-songwriter Izzy Bizu.

 Critical reception

 Upon its release, Warm on a Cold Night received generally positive reviews from music critics.
 Writing for AllMusic, Liam Martin gave the album 4 out of 5 stars and highlighted the tracks, "Warm on a Cold Night", "Someone That Loves You" and "Treat You Right".
 Lisa Henderson from Clash magazine called the album as "an irresistible piece of steamy electro-soul" and gave the album an 8 out of 10, while Kitty Empire from The Observer called it "danceable, but not braindead".
 Writing for NOW Magazine, Paula Reid gave the album 3 out of 5 stars, saying, "Andy and James stepped deeper into their own sound, with more inventive lyrics and dynamic melodies."
 Reid also noted the 1970s and 1980s soul and funk influences in the album.
 The Guardian gave a mixed review of the album, saying, "a studied sort of soul that belongs more in a Spotify aggregated playlist than on a sleazy late-night radio show."

 Liam McNeilly from DIY Magazine gave the album 2 out of 5 stars, saying, "Honne’s debut could be a triumph, but finds itself prone to mumbling and shallowness."